AJLab-GH/fortinetCloudBlueprint/README.md

  an Active/Active FortiWeb (WAF) pair operating in Reverse Proxy combined with the Microsoft Azure Standard Load Balancer on the external side.
 This FortiWeb cluster will be responsible protecting traffic inbound to your Web Applications, i.e HTTP(s) only.

- a Damn Vulnerable Web Application (DVWA).
-DVWA is a PHP/MySQL web application that is damn vulnerable.
+ a Damn Vulnerable Web Application (WKLD).
+WKLD is a PHP/MySQL web application that is damn vulnerable.
 Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment.

 ## Design